 About this Artist

-Violinist LYNDON JOHNSTON TAYLOR comes from a family of musical excellence.
-While his parents performed as duo pianists, he and his siblings concertized as the Taylor String Quartet, appearing extensively throughout the United States and abroad, including performances at over 50 colleges and universities, and on national radio and TV in Great Britain, Sweden, and Norway.
-While in secondary school, Taylor received training from America’s top string quartets.
+Lyndon Johnston Taylor comes from a family of musical excellence.
+While his parents performed as duo pianists, he and his siblings concertized as the Taylor String Quartet, appearing extensively throughout the U.S. and abroad, including performances at over 50 colleges and universities, and on national radio and TV in Great Britain, Sweden, and Norway.

 Taylor’s orchestral career began as concertmaster of both the Redlands and Riverside symphony orchestras.
-He was also a member of the Concerto Soloists of Philadelphia.
-From 2007-2011, Taylor served as Assistant Concertmaster for the New Zealand Symphony.
+From 2007 to 2011, Taylor served as Assistant Concertmaster for the New Zealand Symphony.
 He is now Principal Second Violin of the Los Angeles Philharmonic.